asertorio/acc-graph/README.md

 ## How to Get an Autodesk Data Extract

-Data extracts are generated from **Autodesk Construction Cloud** at the account level.
-The export produces a ZIP containing ~250 CSV files plus JSON schemas.
-Unzip it and point ACC Graph at the resulting folder.
+To access Data Connector:

+1. Select **Insight** from the product picker in Autodesk Construction Cloud
+2. Click **Data connector** at the bottom of the left panel
+3. Run or schedule an extraction
+4. Download the exported ZIP file (contains ~250 CSV files plus JSON schemas)
+5. Unzip the file
+6. Point ACC Graph at the unzipped `autodesk_data_extract` folder

 ## Tech Stack